AazimAnish/base-template-mini-app/README.md

 # SUS - Social Deduction Game on Base

 A multiplayer social deduction game built as a Base Mini App where players stake ETH and try to identify the Traitor among them.
+Built with Next.js 15, TypeScript, and deployed on Base blockchain.

 ## 🎮 Game Overview

 **SUS** is a high-stakes social deduction game where:
-- Players stake real ETH to join games
+- Players stake real ETH to join games (0.001 - 10 ETH)
 - 1 player is secretly assigned as the Traitor
 - Crew members win by eliminating the Traitor through voting
 - Traitors win by surviving all rounds OR by rugging the entire pot
 - Winners split the ETH pot automatically via smart contracts
+- Real-time multiplayer gameplay with Socket.io
+- Mobile-first responsive design optimized for Farcaster Mini Apps

 ## 🚀 Quick Start

 ### Prerequisites
 - Node.js 18+ (Note: Hardhat doesn't support Node 23+ yet)
-- Bun package manager
+- Bun package manager (recommended) or npm
 - Base wallet or compatible Web3 wallet
+- Farcaster account (for Mini App features)

 ### Installation